nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 In order to enable searching by date/time range, servers SHALL support the following prefixes as defined in the base FHIR specification for date parameters: eq, gt, lt, ge, le.

-To search for all the appointments for a patient that occurred over a 2 year period:
+To search for all the appointments for a patient that occurred over a 2-year period:

 ```http
 GET [base]/Patient/1A6E1B1C-6340-4663-926C-9CD1306EAAF8/Appointment?start=ge2014-01-01&start=le2015-12-31